razorback21/trasktrackerback/part2.md

 1. Identify at least two issues in this code.

 ```
 The first issue is in handleSubmit.
 There is no e.preventDefault().
-Without it the code
+Without it the code will submit
-will submit the form and reload the whole page.
+the form and reload the whole page.
 The second issue is performance related by using useState.
+The third is onChange handler inline function.
 ```

 2. Suggest improvements.

 ```
+A. Add e.preventDefault() to handleSubmit to prevent page from reloading.
-A. Instead of useState we can replace it with useRef instead so we don't have to trigger
+B. Instead of useState we can replace it with useRef instead so we don't have to trigger
    rerendering every time the state changes when onChange event fires.
-B. Add e.preventDefault() to handleSubmit to prevent page from reloading.
+C. Refactor onChange handler to a resusable function
 ```